Andreas Stöberl

 Andreas Stöberl (c.
-1464 in Pleiskirchen near Altötting - September 3, 1515 in Vienna), better known by his Latinised name Andreas Stiborius (Boius), was a German humanist astronomer, mathematician, and theologian working mainly at the University of Vienna.
+1464 in Pleiskirchen near Altötting - September 3, 1515, in Vienna), better known by his Latinised name Andreas Stiborius (Boius), was a German humanist astronomer, mathematician, and theologian working mainly at the University of Vienna.

 Life

 Stöberl studied from 1479 on at the University of Ingolstadt, where he became a magister in 1484, and subsequently a member of the Faculty of Arts.

-At Ingolstadt, he met and became a friend of Conrad Celtis, an eminent advocate of humanism who lectured there between 1492 and 1497.
+At the University of Ingolstadt, he met and became a friend of Conrad Celtis, an eminent advocate of humanism who lectured there between 1492 and 1497.

 When Celtis moved to Vienna in 1497, Stöberl followed his mentor.

 Stiborius was a member of the Sodalitas Litterarum Danubiana, a circle of humanists founded by Celtis.

 In 1502 he became one of two professors for mathematics (the other was Johannes Stabius, his friend from Ingolstadt) at the Collegium poetarum et mathematicorum, founded on Celtis' initiative by emperor Maximilian I the year before, as a part of the University of Vienna.
-At the Collegium, he taught courses in astronomy and astrology, as he did later at the university, where he got a chair at the Collegium ducale in 1503.
+At the Collegium, Stiborius taught courses in astronomy and astrology, as he did later at the university, where he got a chair at the Collegium ducale in 1503.

 Stiborius was a gifted teacher and well-liked by his students.

 In 1507 or 1508 he became a canon at St. Stephen's, and until his death in 1515 in Vienna he was also parish priest in Stockerau, where he was buried.